ExpediaGroup/cypress-codegen/README.md

 The process for adding Cypress custom commands to test suites is quite manual and involves bloating projects with too much boilerplate code.
 Additionally, custom commands are hard to write because we don't get IntelliSense or the ease of navigating to the command's definition.
-The `cypress-codegen` plugin will dynamically import all of your project's custom commands and will even enable IntelliSense and "go to definition" shortcuts!
+The `cypress-codegen` plugin will enable IntelliSense and "go to definition" shortcuts, and will also generate boilerplate for adding custom commands to Cypress!

 ## Installation